10 key business advisory selling tips By Mark Holton from Smithink on Nov 2, 2018

 10. Include referral targets in staff key performance indicators and monitor progress to budgets regularly.
 Reward those who succeed and performance manage those who need additional support.

 So where is your firm now?
 Have you taken the first step forward to preparing your business advisory implementation plan and identifying your sales strategies?
-Are you looking for guidance, systems
+Are you looking for guidance, systems and processes, templates and ideas from experts and experienced practitioners?

 Start your review by attending our Business Advisory Conference on 21 – 22 February 2019.
 View the program and find out all details here.